Features & Usage

 zoi check

-Checks for essential third-party command-line tools like git
+Checks for essential third-party command-line tools like git.

 zoi clean